 Why I specialize in Caregiving Being a caregiver is a role that presents itself with little, if any, forewarning.
 It can make a daughter, a husband, friend or a grandchild feel overwhelmed.
 Believing you are at your wits end, thinking no one understands what you are going through, and feeling like you are in this all by yourself, are common feelings many family caregivers experience.
-Individuals who are concerned about a loved one generally find it difficult to organize their loved one's finances, arrange for his/her medical care, obtain in-home assistance and cope with his/her illness.
-In my experience, these caregivers benefit from having someone they can talk to who will listen to their problems and help them strategize better ways to manage their situation.
+Individuals who are concerned about a loved one, generally find it difficult to organize their loved one's finances, arrange for his/her medical care, obtain in-home assistance and cope with his/her illness.
+In my experience, these caregivers benefit from having someone they can talk to who will listen to their problems and help them identify better ways to manage their situation.

 Why I specialize in Multiple Sclerosis My time at the National MS Society - NYC Chapter, as a financial care assistant and a group consultant, gave me insight into how often individuals with MS feel misunderstood.
 Lack of understanding regarding their diagnosis, having to justify their fatigue, feeling like they have to educate other medical professionals and feelings of anxiety often left them feeling depressed and hopeless.
 Offering individuals with MS a place where they can obtain counseling with a therapist who "gets it", is something I find gratifying and keeps me motivated to continue helping the MS community.

 My Philosophy My desire as a clinical therapist is to help individuals overcome their challenges and lead a healthier more balanced life.
 I don't subscribe to a "one size fits all" approach and don't guarantee success.
 What I do offer and promise is compassion, non-judgment, a willingness to listen and a desire to help you better manage your situation.
 Our work together will be dictated by a pace you feel comfortable with and will consist of learning how to reduce your worry, anxiety and/or feelings of hopelessness.
-My goal is to make you feel better when you leave my office than when you came in.
+My goal is to make you or your child feel better when you leave my office than when you came in.

 I strive to accommodate my clients' schedules as much as possible by offering evening and weekend office hours as well as providing counseling sessions in Spanish.
 If you have any further questions, feel free to contact me at firstname.lastname@example.org* or (718) 314-9280.